InternetFreedomFoundation/archive/content/become-an-iff-member-today.md

 +++
-author = "Shivani Singh"
+author = 'Shivani Singh'
 date = 2020-06-02T07:08:23Z
-description = ""
+description = ''
 draft = false
-slug = "become-an-iff-member-today"
+slug = 'become-an-iff-member-today'
-summary = "Help IFF retain its autonomy, transparency and independence by helping us reach our goal of 50 new member sign-ups this month.
+summary = 'Help IFF retain its autonomy, transparency and independence by helping us reach our goal of 50 new member sign-ups this month.
 Adding 50 more members will make a big impact on our finances and will help us go a long way.
-Consider becoming a member today!" title = "We need 50.
-Become an IFF member today!"
+Consider becoming a member today!' title = 'We need 50.
+Become an IFF member today!'

 +++